-McCaslin Hall Apartments
+McCaslin Hall Apartments - North & South

 McCaslin Hall was built in 1946 and became the privatized McCaslin Apartments in 1997.
+There are two separate building structures that make up McCaslin Hall apartment complex: McCaslin Hall North and McCaslin Hall South, both buildings are respectively referred together as McCaslin Hall.
 Residents of the apartment complex are primarily WTAMU students.
-In the property lease agreement it was designated that the WTAMU Police Department would provide policing services to this property adjacent to WT's core campus.
+In the property lease agreement, it was designated that the WTAMU Police Department would provide policing services to this property adjacent to WT's core campus.
 Clery reportable crime statistics are included in the annual reporting of crime statistics in this report in the On Campus and Residential categories.
 McCaslin Hall Apartments are located at 2400 4th Avenue, adjacent to the WTAMU core campus.
 It has its own onsite leasing office and is not affiliated with Residential Living at WTAMU.

 Fire and safety management are provided by the privately owned management company.
 Instructions and tips are provided in writing to the residents at the time of leasing.
 Residents are prohibited from having candles, open flames, or charcoal fires in the apartment.
-Residents are advised to never leave hot cooking oil unattended and the stove and oven should always be in the "off" position when leaving the apartment.
+Residents are advised to never leave hot cooking oil unattended, and the stove and oven should always be in the "off" position when leaving the apartment.
 In 2020, McCaslin installed fire stops under the vent hoods for additional fire safety.
 There are two fire extinguish canisters under every vent hood on the property to prevent kitchen/cooking fires.
 All smoke detectors must be in working condition and "in use" and barbeque grills should be ten (10) feet from the building.
 In case of fire, leave the apartment immediately, call 911 and pull the handle of the red fire box (pull station) located near your apartment.
 Fire extinguishers are located in the laundry room.
 All fire systems and extinguishers are inspected annually according to state and city requirements.

 McCaslin Hall Apartments has a fire alarm system, a partial sprinkler system, smoke detection equipment, portable extinguishers and evacuation plans for its residents.
-McCaslin Apartments did not conduct any fire drills in 2019, 2020, and 2021.
+McCaslin Apartments did not conduct any fire drills in 2020, 2021, and 2022.

-No fires were reported in 2019, 2020, and 2021.
+No fires were reported in 2020, 2021, and 2022.